+8.540.2.A.
+A client-member shall be eligible for PDN services when the client is:

+8.540.2.A.

-- 8.540.2.A.
-A client member shall be eligible for PDN services when the client member is: - 1.
-Technology Dependent - 2.
-Medically stable, except for acute episodes that can be safely managed under PDN, as determined by the attending physician. - 1.
-Requires skilled nursing interventions to maintain or improve health status. - 2.
-Delayed skilled nurse-level interventions would result in deterioration of a chronic condition, loss of function, imminent risk to health status due to medical fragility, or risk of death. - 3.
-Requires skilled nursing services that exceed what can be managed with home health services. - 4.
-Care are ordered per the physician's or allowed practitioner's treatment plan and involves the application of the nursing process.
-Clinical documentation supports the skilled nature of the care. - 5.
-Requires skilled nursing services that can be safely managed under PDN and are ordered as medically necessary by a licensed physician or allowed practitioner as part of a written treatment plan developed in coordination with the Home Health Agency. - 6.-3.- Can be safely served in their home by a home health agency under the agency requirements and limitations of the PDN benefit and with the staff services available. - 7.4.
-Is not residing in a nursing facility or hospital at the time PDN services are delivered. - 8.5.
-Is an eligible member of Health First Colorado. for Medicaid in a non-institutional setting. - 9.-6.
-Able to Meets one of the following medical criteria: - a.
-Members aged 21 years or older that demonstrate medical necessity that require skilled nursing services and are dependent on technology daily and will be reviewed in accordance with 10 CCR 2505-10 § 8.076.1.8. - i.
-Skilled nursing, include, but are not limited to: - a.)
-Systems assessments, including multistep approaches of systems (e.g., respiratory assessment, airway assessment, vital signs, nutritional
+- 1. Technology Dependent. - Medically stable, except for acute episodes that can be safely managed under PDN, as determined by the attending physician. - 1.
+The member requires skilled nursing interventions to maintain or improve health status. - The member requires skilled nursing services that exceed what can be managed with home health services. - 3.
+Care is ordered per the physician's or allowed practitioner's treatment plan and involves the application of the nursing process.
+Clinical documentation supports the skilled nature of the care. - 4.
+The member requires skilled nursing services that can be safely managed under PDN and are ordered as medically necessary by a licensed physician or allowed practitioner as part of a written treatment plan developed in coordination with the Home Health Agency. - 3.5.
+The member Able tocan be safely served in their home or community setting by a home health agency under the agency requirements and limitations of the PDN benefit and with the staff services available. - 4.6.
+The member is nNot residing in a nursing facility or hospital at the time PDN services are delivered. - 5.7.
+The member is an eEligible member of Health First Colorado for Medicaid in a non-institutional setting. - 6.8.
+The member Able to-meets -one of the following medical -criteria: - i.Members aged 21 years or older who demonstrate medical necessity for skilled nursing services in accordance with 10 CCR 2505-10 § 8.076.1.8, are dependent on technology daily.
+The client needs PDN services while on a mechanical ventilater-and delayed skilled nurse-level interventions would result in deterioration of a chronic condition, loss of function, imminent risk to health status due to medical fragility, or risk of death.